Beware of COVID-19 Scams

-- Claiming to be an organization that is researching a cure or vaccine for the Coronavirus to solicit money or personal/financial information from you.
+- Claiming to be an organization that is researching a cure for the Coronavirus to solicit money or personal/financial information from you.

-Unfortunately, many people and companies sending you unsolicited information about COVID-19, stimulus checks and other topics of interest have ulterior motives.
+Unfortunately, many people and companies sending you unsolicited information about COVID-19 and other topics of interest have ulterior motives.

 Use these tips to protect yourself from scammers: